firepacket/BTCNotifySvc-TrustfreeMarket/README.md

 ![GUI](https://github.com/firepacket/BTCNotifySvc-TrustfreeMarket/blob/main/ss.jpg)

-When an Escrow is created between too parties, it uses a Named Pipe to send the information to this service which listens to any Bitcoin Node for transactions to the escrow addresss.
+When an Escrow is created between two parties, it uses a Named Pipe to send the information to this service which listens to any Bitcoin Node for transactions to the escrow addresss.

 When it sees a transaction to the escrow addreess, it will notify the website at the URL provided giving the website user real-time responses.